Cooking With Roses: Shrimps In Love!

 Can I wrap the shrimp in rose petals ahead of time, or should that wait until serving?

-The notes specifically say to wrap the shrimp in rose petals just before serving to maintain freshness — the petals wilt quickly once in contact with the wet marinade.
-The shrimp themselves can be marinated a few hours in advance, but the wrapping step should happen at the last moment for the best aroma and presentation.
+Wrap the shrimp in rose petals just before serving to maintain freshness — the petals wilt quickly once in contact with the wet marinade.
+You can marinate the shrimp a few hours in advance, but do the wrapping at the last moment for the best aroma and presentation.

 What is lemon balm, and is it easy to find?

-Lemon balm (Melissa officinalis, as the recipe notes) is a lemon-scented herb in the mint family.
-The recipe includes 2 tablespoons of chopped lemon balm in the marinade alongside chives and shallot.
+Lemon balm (Melissa officinalis) is a lemon-scented herb in the mint family.
+I use 2 tablespoons of chopped lemon balm in the marinade alongside chives and shallot.
 It’s grown in many herb gardens and available at farmers markets, though less commonly stocked in regular supermarkets; fresh lemon verbena or a small amount of lemon zest could substitute if unavailable.

 Why does the marinade call for adding olive oil drop by drop?